Ecdosis/TILT2/README.md

 TILT can run either as a self-contained web-app on Tomcat or a similar container, or as a standalone Jetty based web-service.
-For the former, copy tilt.war into the TOmcat webapps directory and restart Tomcat.
+For the former, copy tilt.war into the Tomcat webapps directory and restart Tomcat.

 For the standalone version run the following command on Debian/Ubuntu systems: